rocky-linux/documentation/docs/books/admin_guide/08-process.md

 !!! note

-    Before you kill a process, it's best to know exactly what the process is for, otherwise it can lead to system crashes or other unpredictable problems.
+    Before you kill a process, it's best to know exactly what it is for; otherwise, it can lead to system crashes or other unpredictable problems.

 In addition to sending signals to the relevant processes, the `pkill` command can also end the user's connection session according to the terminal number, such as: